sheltermanager/asm3/doc/manual/documents.rst

 read only and cannot be edited.
 A cryptographic hash for the signed document is calculated and stored separately so that any future tampering can be detected.

-There are three methods of adding signatures to documents:
+There are multiple methods of adding signatures to documents:

-* "Sign" button in the media tab (using a touchscreen monitor, wacom tablet, lightpen, other mouse-like device or if you are using a tablet computer)
+* "Sign on screen" menu item in the media tab (using a touchscreen monitor, wacom tablet, lightpen, other mouse-like device or if you are using a tablet computer)
 * "Signing Pad" mode of the mobile interface for any external touchscreen device (iPad, iPhone, Android phone/tablet, etc).
+* "Request signature by email" menu item in the media tab, which sends an email to the recipient of your choice (defaults to the current person if this is a person's media tab) with links for them to follow to sign the selected documents with their own touchscreen device.
 * A signature that has been pre-stored for the currently logged in user (necessary for a staff signature in addition to the main signatory).

-To use, select the documents you'd like to sign and use either the "Sign" or "Signing Pad" buttons on the media tab.
+To use, select the documents you'd like to sign and click the "Sign" dropdown on the toolbar of the media tab.
 ASM allows you to use any generic mouse or touchscreen hardware and mobile touchscreen devices as signing pads - you do not need to buy expensive custom hardware.